AlexiWolf/shared_resources/README.md

 [![Crates.io](https://img.shields.io/crates/v/shared_resources)](https://crates.io/crates/shared_resources)

-This crate provides a `Resources` struct, which stores a collection of `Resoruce` types added in at run-time.
-The store contains up to 1 of each type, can be shared between threads, and provides safe, concurrent access to shared resources.
-The API is lock-free, and borrowing rules are checked at run-time.
+This crate provides a `Resources` struct, which stores a collection of shared `Resoruce` types added in at run-time.
+The store contains up to 1 of each type.
+Borrowing rules are checked at run-time.

+The resources container has a thread-safe handle, which provides safe, concurrent access to shared resources.
+The API is lock-free.

 The design is based heavily on the `Resources` struct found in [Legion](https://crates.io/crates/legion).
 It also takes ideas from